-Protect your Android against keyloggers with Avast One
+Protect your data and keep your iPhone secure with Avast One

 Tap, tap, tap.
 Is someone using a keylogger to track your keystrokes?
 Keylogging is an invasive, dangerous way for cybercriminals to access your credentials and clear out your bank account or steal personal information.
 The best way to detect and remove keyloggers is to use strong keylogger detection and anti-malware software like Avast One.

 A keylogger is a type of spyware that records keyboard inputs and sends that information back to the person controlling it.
 Everything you type is tracked, including passwords, account information, emails, searches, and personal information.

 Keyloggers have one job: logging keystrokes on a computer or finger taps on a mobile phone or tablet.
 Even if you use an anonymous browser, a keylogger can still track what you type because it's installed directly on your device.

 The warning signs for detecting a keylogger program on your computer are simple: a slow browser, a lag in mouse movements or keystrokes, or a disappearing cursor.
 A keylogger can track you even if you’re using one of the best browsers for privacy.

 Some keylogging symptoms also occur with old or cluttered devices, or may result from another type of malware like adware.
 This step-by-step guide will teach you how to check for a keylogger on Windows 10 and other operating systems so you can keep your data safe.

 Before we dive in, remember that the best keylogger detector is strong antivirus software that automatically removes keyloggers and other malware as soon as they’re detected.
 Download free antivirus software for your Windows 10, Windows 11, Mac, Android, or iOS device, and run a malware scan to detect and remove keyloggers and other malware.